LuciferAsh98/CybersecurityProjects/README.md

 - **📊 SIEM**: Projects involving the integration and use of Security Information and Event Management (SIEM) systems to monitor and analyze security events in real-time.
   - **SIEM Dashboards**: Custom dashboards for visualizing security data.
   - **Log Correlation Rules**: Rules for correlating logs and detecting security incidents.

+### 🛡️ GRC (Governance, Risk, and Compliance)
+- **📝 CCPA Compliance Tracker**: A tool designed to help organizations track their compliance status with the California Consumer Privacy Act (CCPA).
+- **🌍 Data Law Repository**: An information repository for data laws around the world, helping organizations understand global data compliance requirements.

 ### 🛠️ Tools
 - **🤖 AutomationScripts**: Scripts designed to automate various security tasks, improving efficiency and effectiveness in cybersecurity operations.